Vonng/ddia/ch3.md

 The pros and cons of document and relational data have been debated extensively; let’s examine some of the key points of that debate.

-## The Object-Relational Mismatch
+### 对象关系不匹配

 Much application development today is done in object-oriented programming languages, which leads to a common criticism of the SQL data model: if data is stored in relational tables, an awkward translation layer is required between the objects in the application code and the database model of tables, rows, and columns.
 The disconnect between the models is sometimes called an *impedance mismatch*.

-###### Note
+> **注意**
+>

-The term *impedance mismatch* is borrowed from electronics.
+> The term *impedance mismatch* is borrowed from electronics.
 Every electric circuit has a certain impedance (resistance to alternating current) on its inputs and outputs.
 When you connect one circuit’s output to another one’s input, the power transfer across the connection is maximized if the output and input impedances of the two circuits match.
 An impedance mismatch can lead to signal reflections and other troubles.

-### Object-relational mapping (ORM)
+#### 对象关系映射（ORM）

 Object-relational mapping (ORM) frameworks like ActiveRecord and Hibernate reduce the amount of boilerplate code required for this translation layer, but they are often criticized [[6](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Fowler2012)].
 Some commonly cited problems are: